 Committing to a weekly activity gets you out of the house and breaks up those long winter days that seem to drag.
 Plus the physical activity will give you and your family the opportunity to burn off some extra energy on a regular basis.
-Participating in weekly or bi-weekly classes at Aqua Tots Swim Schools of Michigan is a great way to achieve this goal.
+Participating in weekly or bi-weekly classes at Goldfish Swim School is a great way to achieve this goal.
 You can also sign up for karate, martial arts, indoor soccer, basketball, dance or yoga classes.

 3. Build an obstacle course in your living room.

 Use cushions, step stools, laundry baskets, whatever you can find, to create an indoor obstacle course for your children.
 You can also use masking tape or washi tape on the floor as part of the course (either as a tightrope, hopscotch, shapes to jump into or avoid).
 You can have the children take turns and time them to see who is the fastest or see if they can beat their own quickest time.
 Children can do the course forward, backward, on one foot, they can tiptoe, crawl, be creative and have fun.

 4. Build a fort.